 - Spring/Summer compost requests must be submitted by April 21.
 Spring/Summer compost deliveries begin May 1 and end September 30.
 Request/Spring/Summer Compost

-- Fall compost requests must be submitted by September 22.
+- Fall compost requests will be filled on a first-come first served basis at this point while supplies last.
 Fall compost deliveries begin October 2 and end November 1.
 Request fall compost

 Minneapolis Solid Waste & Recycling customers now have more organics recycling options.
 Organic waste can now be picked up alongside your trash and recycling.
 To sign up, email firstname.lastname@example.org or call 612-673-2917.
 For more information, read the Frequently Asked Questions about organics recycling.

 The City of Minneapolis is partnering with the Minneapolis Park & Recreation Board and neighborhood groups to offer a Residential Organic Drop-Off program in several locations throughout the city.
 For more information about this program, including items that can and cannot be composted, visit the Division of Solid Waste and Recycling website.